 - Companies can face FCPA prosecution relating to very old actions.
 In the case of Total, the government began its investigation into conduct dating back to 1995.

 - Companies must remember that cooperation is key to encouraging leniency on the part of the government and ultimately mitigating the fine imposed.
 Total’s high fine suggests that it was not very cooperative during the investigation.

-I am seeing a lot of interest from health care clients regarding the Foreign Corrupt Practices Act (FCPA).
+We are seeing a lot of interest from health care clients regarding the Foreign Corrupt Practices Act (FCPA).
 I usually stay away from this topic because so many others cover it in detail.
-However, I want to point out that in 2012, the SEC brought five enforcement actions and the DOJ initiated four prosecutions against pharmaceutical and medical device companies.
+However, we want to point out that in 2012, the SEC brought five enforcement actions and the DOJ initiated four prosecutions against pharmaceutical and medical device companies.
 What can you learn from these cases?
 The cases reveal preventable compliance failures in an industry that knows its employees and agents will have contact with foreign government officials.

 United States v.
 Smith & Nephew